![]() |

 Salt Snowball - These are seeded man-made spectacular crystals from Death Valley salts and minerals.
 Geological events resulted in the evaporation of an inland sea whereby these crystals were formed from ancient seawater salt & minerals.
 Sodium chloride (table salt) makes up the majority of the salts along with minerals of calcite, gypsum & borax. |

-$4.00 | |
+$2.50 each | |